Are your cabinets starting to show signs of wear?

 1. Unsightly Water Damage

 If you notice that your cabinets have water damage, you’re in a bit of a pickle.
 This is because, in some instances, water damage can be repaired.
-However, it is a time-intensive task that takes a decent amount of money.
-You’ll have to dry out the cabinets and replace any parts that aren’t functional anymore, as well as bleach out any stains.
+However, it is a time-intensive task that costs a decent amount of money.
+You’ll also have to dry out the cabinets and replace any parts that aren’t functional anymore, as well as bleach out any stains.

 Luckily, water damage in cabinetry isn’t common and is typically caused by a leak somewhere in the kitchen.
 If you can’t catch the leak early enough, you may start to notice some of these signs of water-damaged cabinetry: